mkdocs/mkdocs/docs/user-guide/custom-themes.md

     can be contained in the `custom_dir`.
 If you have created a "one-off theme," that should be sufficient.
 However, if you intend to distribute your theme for others to use, packaging the theme has some advantages.
-By packaging your theme, your users can more easily install it and they can then take advantage of the [custom_dir] to make tweaks to your theme to better suit their needs.
+By packaging your theme, your users can more easily install it, they can rely on a default [configuration] being defined, and they can then take advantage of the [custom_dir] to make tweaks to your theme to better suit their needs.

 [Python packaging]: https://packaging.python.org/en/latest/
 [MkDocs Bootstrap theme]: https://mkdocs.github.io/mkdocs-bootstrap/